Form Intention Fist

-Xingyichuan was developed by General Yue Fei (24 March 1103 – 27 January 1142) who was famous in the Han Dynasty.
-He is often considered a folk hero in China and was most noted for his supernatural abilities of using the Bow, spear-fighting, and military tactics.
+Xingyichuan, or Xing Yi for short, was developed by General Yue Fei (24 March 1103 – 27 January 1142) who was famous in the Han Dynasty.
+He is often considered a folk hero in China and was most noted for his supernatural abilities of using the bow staff, spear-fighting, and military tactics.
 General Yue Fei also became most noted for 2 martial arts, Eagle Claw Boxing and Xingyiquan.
 It was said that he taught his general army Eagle Claw, and his officers Xingyiquan.

-Due to General Yue Fei’s inclination toward Spear and Bow, he used these principles in Xingyiquan giving it its unusual form.
-Simple, straight forward, and to the point, Xingyiquan is known as a no nonsense art.
-There are 5 ‘Elements’ in Xingyiquan based on the Chinese 5 Element theory.
-Metal, Water, Wood, Fire, and Earth.
-When practiced in this order it is known as the generative cycle and there is then the destructive cycle used against your opponent.
+Due to General Yue Fei’s inclination toward Spear and staff, he used these principles in developing Xingyiquan giving it its unusual form.
+Simple, straight forward, and to the point, Xingyiquan is known as a no nonsense art when it comes to self-defense.

 Each ‘Fist’ or element has an effect on your health, on an organ, and has a martial art principle.
 The 5 fists are known as:

 Water Fist – Tsuan Chuan – Drilling Fist

 Wood Fist – Beng Chuan – Crushing Fist

 Fire Fist – Pao Chuan – Pounding First

 Earth Fist – Heng Chuan – Crossing First